Average Cost of Buying & Owning a Sailboat (With 4 Examples)

-Turns out that owning a boat is pretty affordable.
+Turns out that owning a sailboat is pretty affordable.
 OK, it isn't cheap, but it can absolutely be done on a budget.
-In this article, I'll show you what to expect.
+In this article, I'll show you exactly what to expect.

-Sure, superyachts are expensive, but so is everything super (except for maybe supermarkets).
-But a modest, used sailboat can be as cheap as $1,500 and an additional $1,400 per year.
+Sure, super yachts are expensive, but so is everything super (except for maybe supermarkets).
+But a modest, used sailboat can be as cheap as $2,500 and an additional $1,400 per year.

-Of course the price of a sailboat depends on many factors, like the size for example, and your choices determine whether sailing is a rich man's game, or actually a very good holiday investment (which beats driving around to bungalow parks for sure - both in cost and in fun).
+Of course the price of a sailboat depends on our choices.
+We decide whether sailing is a rich man's game, or actually a very good holiday investment.
+(It beats driving to a bungalow park for sure - both cost-wise and the experience itself.)

 This will be a long article because there are so many aspects to cover.
 I'd like to spend some time exploring the costs of actually buying the boat.
 Then I want to go into recurring costs, like mooring, maintenance, and insurance.